Malaria Dengue Fever and Chikungunya

 When we think of transmitted mosquito diseases malaria comes to mind right away, but do you know dengue fever? from Kiswahili dinga (in full kidingapopo).
 Thailand itself is not a mosquito-infested country and is in the average for a tropical country.

 Thailand is a relatively flat country, the plains and rice fields are preserved and malaria is mainly located, especially during the rainy season, in forest and borders areas of Myanmar, Cambodia, and Laos.
 The provinces of Kalasin, Krabi (Plai Phraya District), Nakhon Si Thammarat, Narathiwat, Pattani, Phang Nga (including Phang Nga City), Rayong, Sakon Nakhon, Songkhla, Surat Thani, and Yala, mostly the rural forest and forest perimeter areas of these provinces.
-However, rare cases in Bangkok, Chang Mai, Chang Rai, Koh Phangan, Koh Samui, and Phuket.
+However, rare cases in Bangkok, Chiang Mai, Chang Rai, Koh Phangan, Koh Samui, and Phuket.
 No cases have been reported from the islands of Krabi Province and Pattaya City.
 In affected areas, there is a risk of transmission only at night through the female Anopheles which are very aggressive at dusk and dawn.
 Thailand hopes to eradicate malaria by 2024.
-10,000 cases in 2017, down nearly 60 percent from 2016.
+11440 cases in 2017 ( (11 deaths), down nearly 60 percent from 2016.

 Dengue Fever the World’s Fastest Spreading Tropical Disease